dymmond/esmerald/docs/routing/routes.md

 * `uuid` returns a Python `uuid.UUID` instance.
 * `path` returns the rest of the path, including any additional `/` characters.

-As per standard, the converters are used by prefixing them with a colon:
+As per standard, the transformers are used by prefixing them with a colon:

 ```python
 Gateway('/customers/{customer_id:int}', handler=customer)